wggRobotic/CAD-Files-N10_version_4_0/README.md

 ## Main Body Structure

-The main body of the rover is assembled by combining 3D printed segments with threaded rods (M5).
-This design choice ensures a stable, robust, yet lightweight and modular framework for the robot.
-Each segment can be pulled individuell, so the maintenance is much easier.
+The main body of the rover is assembled using 3D-printed segments combined with M5 threaded rods.
+This design ensures a stable, robust, yet lightweight and modular framework.
+Each segment can be removed individually, making maintenance significantly easier.

 ![Segment_arm](https://github.com/wggRobotic/CAD-Files-N10_version_4_0/blob/main/Segment_Arm.png)